MoniPar/booklist_generator/README.md

 * See clearly labelled inputs with examples of the text I should be submitting.
 * See helpful suggestions when an invalid input has been submitted.
 * Have the program run smoothly without crashing.
-* Submit Name and Surname of Students.
+* Submit Name and Surname of students.
 * Submit their subject choices.
 * Receive a book list for each student with the total price.
 * Check how many students have already been submitted.